nordic-institute/harmony-access-point/Core/Domibus-MSH/upgrade-info.md

                             $ sqlplus sys as sysdba
                         Once logged in Oracle execute:
                             GRANT CREATE PROCEDURE TO <edelivery_user>
-                - Run the appropriate DB migration script(mysql-4.2-to-4.2.1-upgrade.ddl for MySQL or oracle-4.2-to-4.2.1-upgrade.ddl for Oracle)
+                - Run the appropriate DB upgrade script(mysql-4.2-to-4.2.1-upgrade.ddl for MySQL or oracle-4.2-to-4.2.1-upgrade.ddl for Oracle)
                 - Replace the Domibus war
                 - Replace the default plugins property files and jars into "conf/domibus/plugins/config" respectively into "/conf/domibus/plugins/lib"
                 - Replace the default dss extention jar into  "/conf/domibus/extensions/lib"